ucsd-progsys/liquid-client/README.md

 ## TODO

-   + page with rust format/lhs (done)
++ page with rust format/lhs
 + page with ONE  text panel
-   - page with MANY text panels (HEREHEREHERE)
++ page with MANY text panels
-   + page with MANY text panels + SERVER
+- page with MANY text panels + SERVER (HEREHERE: PLAY)
-   + Make panels look nice

-### One Text Panel
+### PLAY

-HEREHEREHERE

-Write pandoc filter that uses templates/codeblock.template to generate a single text panel from lhs/foo.lhs
+1. gathers code, (displays as alert)
+2. sends to server,
+3. on result updates icons.
+4. on result updates error gutter.
+5. on result updates type annots.